 It is important to know that you are not alone on this journey of recovery and reintegration.
-If you or a colleague feel you need formal support, we encourage you to contact the Wellness Support Line or talk to your local provincial health program.
+If you or a colleague feel you need formal support, we encourage you to seek support from your local provincial health program.

 *Content adapted from the Center for the Study of Traumatic Stress - Recovery and Reintegration for Healthcare Workers Following COVID-19 Surges.